 To protect the children, our double fenced entry gates are security coded.
-We ask parents not to let anyone else in or out when they enter and leave the Centre.
 We have a monitored building alarm which includes smoke and fire monitoring.
-All visitors must be admitted by staff, and the entry can be viewed by our staff from the office before allowing entry.
+All visitors must be admitted by staff.
 We have a digital sign in and out system for children attending, so we know which children are in the Centre at any time.

 To lessen the risk of spreading infectious diseases, the Centre provides an annual immunisation program, which is free for all staff.
 This includes vaccinations for Whooping Cough, Tetanus, Hepatitis A and B and Influenza.
 Regulations require us to check the immunisation status of all children attending, and we have a parent reminder system to ensure these are up to date.

 We have a high standard of hygiene and cleanliness in the centre which is maintained by all staff with cleaning throughout the day.
 Children are taught correct hygiene routines, and toileting and handwashing are supervised.

 For further information, please check our Policies and Procedures which relate to these issues.